 Concurrent BS/MBA Degree in Engineering

 The Iowa State University College of Engineering and the College of Business offer an integrated, concurrent program leading to a Bachelor of Science degree and Master of Business Administration (MBA) degree.
-The Engineering/MBA program is available to undergraduate students majoring in aerospace, agricultural, civil, computer, electrical, industrial, or mechanical engineering.
+The Engineering/MBA program is available to undergraduate students majoring in aerospace, agricultural, biological systems, chemical, civil, computer, electrical, industrial, mechanical engineering or software engineering.
 The Engineering/MBA concurrent degree program reduces by one year the normal time period for completing both degrees separately.

 The Engineering/MBA concurrent degree program is designed to be completed in a minimum of five academic years or ten semesters.
 In the first three years, students progress through the prescribed course requirements in their undergraduate major.The final two years are comprised of the upper-level undergraduate courses and graduate coursework in business, with up to twelve credit hours applied toward both degrees.